gongahkia/yuho/doc/KANBAN.md

 ### 1. Syntax

 1. Edit SYNTAX.md and fully brainstorm complete set of keywords for Yuho
+    1. Try writing out one of the statutes with this syntax in .yh in the examples directory
+    2. Then when syntax is formalised add it to SYNTAX.md
-    1. Basic keywords that must be included
+    3. Basic keywords that **must be included**
         1. # *(to prefix comments)*
-        1. AND, NOT, CAUSE
         2. ()
         3. : *(to define scope alongside 4-tab indentation similar to Python)*
-        3. TEST, REQUIRE
-        4. OR, XOR
+        4. AND, OR, NOT
-        5. IF, ELSE, ELSEIF, IF AND ONLY IF, CONSEQUENCE *(as a replacement for then)*
+        6. IF *(normal if statement)*, ELSE, ELSEIF, IF AND ONLY IF *(biconditional if statement)*, CONSEQUENCE *(as a replacement for then)* / CAUSE / THEN / ->
         7. ONLY, ALL, NONE, ZERO, ONE, MORE THAN ONE
-        8. INHERIT, APPLY
+        8. INHERIT
+        9. SCOPE
-        9. CASE, STATUTE, POLICY, SECTION, SUBSECTION
+        10. CASE, STATUTE, POLICY, SECTION, SUBSECTION
-        10. LEGAL, ILLEGAL
+            1. LEGAL, ILLEGAL
         11. WRONGFUL, RIGHTFUL
             1. eg. WRONGFUL: CONTRADICTION or WRONGFUL: CAUSATION_ERROR are possible error messages
             2. eg. RIGHTFUL: VALID_ARGUMENT are possible valid messages
-        12. SCOPE
-        13. AGAMOTTO
+        12. AGAMOTTO
             1. For enumerating upon and displaying all possible permutations of a RESULT of a given statute or process representation in Yuho
             2. AGAMOTTO_RESULT
                 1. Returns a string array of all possible RESULT CONSEQUENCEs of a given statute representation in Yuho